-Sand Canyon Corporation (SCC), originated mortgage loans until 2007 that were sold either as whole loans to single third-party buyers, who generally securitized such loans, or in the form of residential mortgage-backed securities.
-Although SCC ceased its mortgage loan origination activities in December 2007 and sold its loan servicing business in April 2008, SCC has been, remains, and may in the future be, subject to indemnification claims pertaining to SCC's mortgage business activities that occurred prior to such termination and sale.
-Other contracting parties, such as underwriters, depositors, and securitization trustees are, or have been, involved in multiple lawsuits, threatened lawsuits, and settlements related to securitization transactions in which SCC participated.
-SCC has received notices of claims for indemnification or potential indemnification obligations relating to such matters, including lawsuits to which underwriters, depositors, or securitization trustees are party.
+Sand Canyon Corporation (SCC) ceased its mortgage loan origination activities in December 2007 and sold its loan servicing business in April 2008.
+SCC has been and may in the future be, subject to indemnification claims pertaining to SCC's mortgage business activities that occurred prior to such termination and sale.
+Parties including underwriters, depositors, and securitization trustees have been, remain, or may in the future be involved in lawsuits, threatened lawsuits, or settlements related to securitization transactions in which SCC participated.
+SCC has received notices of potential indemnification obligations relating to such matters and additional lawsuits against the parties to the securitization transactions may be filed in the future and SCC may receive additional notices of potential indemnification.
 The Company has not established a liability because they have not determined that it is probable that a liability for a loss contingency has been incurred.